irecsys/Tutorial_MSRS/README.md

 * Yong Zheng, Nastaran Ghane, and Milad Sabouri.
 "Personalized Educational Learning with Multi-Stakeholder Optimizations."
 Adjunct Proceedings of the ACM conference on User Modelling, Adaptation and Personalization (UMAP).
 ACM.
 2019.
 * Yong Zheng.
 "Multi-Stakeholder Personalized Learning with Preference Corrections."
 Proceedings of the 18th IEEE International Conference on Advanced Learning Technologies (ICALT).
 IEEE.
 2019.

+We have tutorials at ACM RecSys 2019 and ACM CIKM 2019.

+* Yong Zheng.
+"Multi-Stakeholder Recommendations: Case Studies, Methods and Challenges", Proceedings of the 13th ACM Conference on Recommender Systems, Copenhagen, Denmark, September 19th, 2019
+* Muthusamy Chelliah, Yong Zheng, Sudeshna Sarkar, Vishal Kakkar.
+"Recommendation for Multi-Stakeholders and through Neural Review Mining", Proceedings of the 28th ACM International Conference on Information and Knowledge Management (CIKM), Beijing, China, Nov, 2019